OSTAPMARCHENKO/OMCalendarEvents/README.md

 ```

 ## Google integration
-If you don't know how to integrate Google calendar in your app, you can check "GoogleIntegration.rtf" file inside the project
+If you don't know how to integrate Google calendar in your app, you can check "GoogleIntegration.rtf" file inside the library

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.